Sidney Poitier: Death

 On January 6, 2022, Poitier died at his home in Beverly Hills, California, at the age of 94.
 His death was confirmed by Fred Mitchell, the Minister of Foreign Affairs of the Bahamas.
 According to a copy of his death certificate obtained by TMZ, the cause of death was cardiopulmonary failure, with Alzheimer's disease and prostate cancer listed as underlying causes.

-Upon Poitier's death, many released statements honoring him, including President Joe Biden, who wrote in part: "With unflinching grandeur and poise – his singular warmth, depth, and stature on-screen – Sidney helped open the hearts of millions and changed the way America saw itself."
+Upon Poitier's death, many people released statements honoring him, including then-President Joe Biden, who wrote in part: "With unflinching grandeur and poise – his singular warmth, depth, and stature on-screen – Sidney helped open the hearts of millions and changed the way America saw itself."
 Former president Barack Obama paid tribute to Poitier, calling him "a singular talent who epitomized dignity and grace".
 Michelle Obama, Bill Clinton and Hillary Clinton also released statements.

-Many in the entertainment industry also paid tribute to Poitier, including Martin Scorsese who wrote, "For years, the spotlight was on Sidney Poitier.
+Many people in the entertainment industry also paid tribute to Poitier, including Martin Scorsese who wrote, "For years, the spotlight was on Sidney Poitier.
 He had a vocal precision and physical power and grace that at moments seemed almost supernatural."
 Harry Belafonte, Morgan Freeman, Viola Davis, Whoopi Goldberg, Lupita Nyong'o, Halle Berry, Ava DuVernay, Oprah Winfrey, Octavia Spencer, Jeffrey Wright, Giancarlo Esposito, Quincy Jones, Michael Eisner, Ron Howard and others also paid tribute.
 Broadway paid tribute when its theaters dimmed their lights on January 19, 2022, at 7:45 pm ET.

-The Ebertfest film festival announced it would be dedicating their 2022 event to the memory of Poitier and Gilbert Gottfried.
+The Ebertfest film festival announced it would be dedicating its 2022 event to the memory of Poitier and Gilbert Gottfried.

-Filmography

-Awards and honors
+Acting credits and accolades

 Poitier became the first Black actor to win the Academy Award for Best Actor for Lilies of the Field (1963).
 He also received a Grammy Award, two Golden Globe Awards, and a British Academy Film Award.
 He received numerous honoraries during his lifetime including the Academy Honorary Award for his lifetime achievement in film in 2001.
 In 1992, Poitier received the AFI Life Achievement Award.
 In 1994, Poitier received a star on the Hollywood Walk of Fame.
 In 1981, he received the Golden Globe Cecil B. DeMille Award and in 2016 he received the BAFTA Fellowship.
+In 2022, he was inducted into the National Multicultural Western Heritage Museum.

 In 1995, he received the Kennedy Center Honor and in 2009, Poitier was awarded the Presidential Medal of Freedom from Barack Obama.
 He was also named an honorary Knight Commander of the Order of the British Empire by Queen Elizabeth II in 1974.
 In 1986, he gave the Commencement Address to the University of Miami graduating class and was given the Honorary Degree of Doctor of Fine Arts.